-

 Rossini – Petite Messe Solennelle

-The first major concert of our 2024-2025 season is a performance of one of Rossini’s latest works, written only a couple of years before his death.
+The first major concert of our 2024-2025 season was a performance of one of Rossini’s latest works, written only a couple of years before his death.
 Although entitled “Petite” – small, it is a full-length mass, using the Latin words that are very familiar to Holmfirth Choral members.
 Perhaps it was small in the sense that it was written originally for just 12 singers, but most modern performances are by larger choirs – as is ours.